DanieleOttaviano/test_omnivisor_host/experiments/taclebench_exp/README.md

 Launch the script `start_filestate_taclebench.sh` to run the experiments.

-It has to be run twice for each remove core (RPU, RISCV);
+It has to be run twice for each remote core (RPU, RISCV);
 the first execution with no disturb, to have a baseline for the binary search, the second time with disturb and a target slowdown to be reached through binary search.